revanthsariga12/Weatherapp--using-django/README.md

 10. We have to allocate our public ip to ALLOWED_HOSTS in settings.py

-11. If we enter the public ip with port num we can access our weatherapp where can add our cities weather and delete it.
+11. If we enter the public ip with port num we can access our weatherapp where can add our cities to know their current temperatures and delete it.

 ![image](https://user-images.githubusercontent.com/120722376/230361343-7a075dc3-166e-455f-b80b-9ddf339f764f.png)